Geonovum/IMX-Geo/design.md

 This logical model must satisfy all requirements in <a href="#requirements"></a>.
 I.e we want to be able to add relationships, without changing source models, but retain a link TO source model classes we derive information from; in a machine readable way, but also usable for developers to discover the available information and how it can be integrated.
 The maintenance requirement is less important, because the source models do not change often, once standardized.

 We are planning to introduce a generic modeling pattern on the MIM level (i.e., in the metamodel) for provenance that can be applied to describe how orchestrated data was created from source data.
-A first version of this was created as part of our first use case, [Adresses](https://geonovum.github.io/WaU-UC1/#EAID_18371C99_5129_4c39_8E20_83CED8FF19B9).
+A first version of this was created as part of our first use case, [Adresses](https://geonovum.github.io/WaU/productmodel/adres/#EAID_18371C99_5129_4c39_8E20_83CED8FF19B9).
 This provenance or lineage information will also be available to users on request.
-The Lineage model is developed separately in the [WaU-LIN repository](https://github.com/geonovum/WaU-LIN).
+The Lineage model is developed separately in the [IMX-LineageModel repository](https://github.com/geonovum/IMX-LineageModel).

 This is the current attempt at creating the cross-domain model on the logical level: